Congressional District # 10

 This site is being addressed through potentially responsible party (PRP) actions.

 Threats and ContaminantsAir sampled in the vicinity of the site contained asbestos fibers.
 Groundwater contained asbestos, arsenic, and several volatile organic compounds (VOCs).
 Waste materials and sludge were contaminated with asbestos, heavy metals, and VOCs.
 The most significant threat to public health prior to cleanup was the inhalation of asbestos fibers.
 The site was dusty during dry periods and posed health concerns to the surrounding communities and to the onsite workers.
-No one ingested the contaminated groundwater; however, past levels of asbestos in onsite groundwater monitoring wells exceeded the maximum contaminant level under the Safe Drinking Water Act.
+No one is known to have ingested the contaminated groundwater; however, past levels of asbestos in onsite groundwater monitoring wells exceeded the maximum contaminant level under the Safe Drinking Water Act.

 A Record of Decision (ROD) was signed in 1987.
 In 1988, the United States Environmental Protection Agency (U.S. EPA), Illinois Environmental Protection Agency (IEPA), and Manville Corporation entered into a consent decree (CD) to conduct the remedial design and remedial action (RD/RA) at the site.
 The cleanup activities that were implemented included placement of a 24-inch soil cover with vegetation over all dry waste areas; paving of two parking lot areas contaminated with asbestos; resurfacing site roadways with a 24-inch cover; and providing rip rap along all operating wastewater treatment ponds.
 Construction activities began in November 1988 and after two enforcement actions, including collection of a $38,000 stipulated penalty (for late submission of documents) and a $165,000 civil penalty (for improper grading activities), the RA proceeded smoothly until its completion in August 1991.
 Additional work was included in the RA when further contamination was discovered during site clearing activities.
-Ultimately, approximately 3 million cubic yards of asbestos-containing waste that was spread over approximately 150 acres was provided with a cover that virtually eliminated the potential for releases of asbestos to the air.
+Ultimately, approximately 3 million cubic yards of asbestos-containing waste that was spread over approximately 150 acres was provided with a cover that prevents releases of asbestos to the air.
 The total cost of the RA was approximately $20,000,000, including the additional work.
 Currently, operation and maintenance (O&M) activities, such as soil cover maintenance and groundwater monitoring, continue at the site.
 Contingency plans are in place in case the soil cover fails or the groundwater or surface water become contaminated with levels that exceed applicable standards.

 The level of community interest has varied over time.
 Issues with asbestos-containing materials (ACM) have arisen at the Illinois Beach State Park, which is located to the north of the Site.
 This ACM is being addressed separately by the Illinois Department of Natural Resources.